BitSwap-BiFi/Bitswap-demo/README.md

 -Alice receive new tokens of swap

-We'll use the model as like on [OBD](https://github.com/omnilaboratory/OmniBOLT-spec/blob/master/OmniBOLT-06-Automatic-Market-Maker-and-DEX.md)
+We use the model as on [OBD](https://github.com/omnilaboratory/OmniBOLT-spec/blob/master/OmniBOLT-06-Automatic-Market-Maker-and-DEX.md)

 ### Roadmap